memosasoft/smart-spider-project/README.md

 Smart-spiders

-Well smart is taking think in very simple matter.
+Well smart is maybe too strong a definition.
+Let's say its not dumb.

-It choses the path dependinfg on keywors found in the URL.
+It chooses the path depending on the keyword found in the URL.
 It has some other features in some intelligence...

-The image_miner_2.0 works very well.
+The image_miner_2.0 works very well and you should tweak the Relax score so you are not kicked out for scrap abuse.

 The media_url_spider is still in developpement. smart_spider_2.0 works well for scrapping.

 URL, IMAGE, MEDIA, DATA
-Smart spider that extracts, classifies and evaluates web site content.
+Smart spider 3.0 will be less dump and will be able to extracts, classifies and evaluates web site content.